COURSE TITLE:

 Assignment #1: Read the Manual.

-Assignment #2: Read a Book.
+Assignment #2: Read Your Chosen Book.

-Read a book from the Bibliography or one of your choice, with instructorʼs prior approval.
+Read a book from the bibliography or one of student's choice.
 If taking this course in a group, each person should read a book.
 Only one person needs to write a summary.
-Once you have read the book, respond to the following questions:

 Assignment #3: Pete’s Day or Sarah’s Birthday Party.

-Assignment #4: Develop a program.
+Assignment #4: Develop a Program.

-To maintain privacy, please do not refer to students in your paper by their actual name, but rather use an alias or designation such as “Student A.”
+To maintain privacy, please do not refer to students in your paper by their actual name, but rather use

 Assignment #5: Observe a Classroom.

+Observe another classroom.
+If during a non school time, observe a social atmosphere like a park, athletic field, or playground.
 Make note of social skills deficits and strengths.
 Share with a fellow educator.

-Assignment #6: Guideline Formatting.
+Assignment #6: Develop a Guideline Format.

 ADDITIONAL ASSIGNMENTS REQUIRED FOR UNIVERSITY QUARTER CREDIT